Genetic Transformation and Hybridization

 In vitro propagated PHB lines P1–P5 with intact phb reading

-frames under control of the psbA 5region were analysed
+frames under control of the psbA 5 region were analysed

 for their PHB contents.
 The average of these transformants was